0mar711/3rd_Year_Project/README.md

 3. **Install Required Packages**

+   Before proceeding, we recommend that you install the libraries in a fresh environment using Miniconda to make sure they are compatible and to avoid potential conflicts with existing packages.
+Using a fresh environment also helps in maintaining a clean workspace where only the necessary libraries for this project are installed.

-   Navigate to the root directory of the project in your terminal, and install the required Python packages using the `requirements.txt` file included in the repository:
+   After setting up your environment, navigate to the root directory of the project in your terminal.
+Install the required Python packages using the `requirements.txt` file included in the repository:

    ```
    cd 3rd_Year_Project
    pip install -r requirements.txt
    ```

+   ⚠️ **Caution**: If you are using a Conda environment, ensure that you are using the `pip` executable that corresponds to your activated Conda environment.
+This is to prevent the installation of packages in the wrong Python environment, which is a common issue, especially on Windows where the system-wide `pip` might take precedence.
+You can verify this by using the `where pip` command (on Windows) or `which pip` command (on Unix-like systems) after activating your environment.
+If the output does not point to the `pip` inside your Conda environment, refer to the troubleshooting steps provided to correct the `PATH` or use the full path to your environment's `pip` executable.

 ### Running the Server